Carly07/tie-the-knot/README.md

 ### Multiple browsers and devices

 After the site was deployed, I tested it across four browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple devices (Samsung Galaxy J3, iPhone 7 Plus, 8, iPad 6, iPad Air, MacBook Air, HP laptop and iMac) as well as on Responsinator to ensure compatibility and responsiveness.
 Whilst testing, I noticed that the flip cards were not rotating correctly on Safari.
 Having researched the problem, I found that adding a prefix in webkit and other browsers fixed the issue.
+I also found that the alert modal was firing when the contact form was submit without all fields complete.
+The issue was fixed by manually calling the modal with javascript on submit.

 ## Deployment